dmillzilla/hosted-fields/README.md

 ### Testing

-When creating transaction, feel free to use the credit cards referenced in [this Braintree developer doc](https://developers.braintreepayments.com/reference/general/testing/ruby#no-credit-card-errors).
+When creating transactions, feel free to use the credit cards referenced in [this Braintree developer doc](https://developers.braintreepayments.com/reference/general/testing/ruby#no-credit-card-errors).
 You can use any future expiration date and any valid CVV.
 I've included a Postal Code field for card verification through AVS.
 You can change your AVS